FBoucher/stream-projects/Streams/2020-11-20-Stream143-Learning-typescript.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank and Jason are creating their first Typescript and React application...
+A lot of learning and fun moments.

 📺 - Twitch archive - stream no.143